Raijeee/ShuttleTrack/README.md

         return result.fetchone()
 ```

 I first created a function where the inputted string on the GUI connects with the python code and compares it with the existing database in order to give out a boolean value.
-This uses the sqlite3 tools in order to query the existence of the inputted users.
+This uses the sqlite3 tools in order to query the existence of the inputted users and the database will be able to give out a boolean statement for the python code to utilize.

 ```.py
     def query_password(self,password):